What is the I-65/I-70 North Split Project (North Split Project)?

 - Correct deteriorated pavement conditions

-How can the project benefit drivers that use the interchange?
+How will the project benefit drivers who use the interchange?

 What project activities are currently underway?